Camium02/ICE-3111-Computer_Vision/Labs/Lab-01/README.md

 Note in your report the corresponding pixel intensity.
 We'll need it next week!

+### Don't forget

+To complete the lab report and to submit it.

 ### Next week

 We will exploit this value to perform our first image processing task: Segment the image to select the PMMA block only.